adrybakov/wulfric/README.rst

 * Automatic choice of the Kpoints and K-path based on Bravais lattice types.

-* Set of useful functions for manipulations with cells and crystalls (cell + atoms).
+* Set of useful functions for manipulations with cells and crystals (cell + atoms).

 * Implementation of LePage and Niggli reduction algorithms.